Russian peacekeepers’ vehicles move freely along Lachin-Khankendi road | News.az

 Russian peacekeepers’ vehicles move freely along Lachin-Khankendi road

-The protesters ensured free passage for 12 vehicles of the Russian peacekeepers moving from Khankendi towards Lachin to pass through the protest area.
+The peaceful protesters on Wednesday ensured the free movement of nine more trucks of Russian peacekeepers through the protest area.
+The vehicles were moving from Khankendi towards Lachin.